magus/dcsseeds/README.md

 - optional contact field that accepts email (validate it client-side)
  - write to database (text, email, created_at)

+ ## auto equip

+instructions: SHIFT+3 (#) to dump character file copy link and paste into input parse lst file and morgue to get current
+- floor stash items (lst)
+- current equipment (omrgue)
+- inventory equipment (morgue)
+- player stats (morgue)
+- player skills (morgue)

+information above can be used to find best equipment to wear show dropdown for each slot with best item selected allow changing selection and show relative difference versus suggested/optimal set

 ## self submit pastebin

 - allow pasting in literal raw text of a morgue file